 When students with a fixed mindset encounter difficulties they tend to give up too easily.
-It’s often the cause for switching out of difficult classes, dumbing down majors, and even dropping out of college.
+It’s often the cause of dropped classes, changing majors, and even dropping out of college.

 “It’s too hard for me.
-I’m just not cut out for this.
+I’m just not cut out for college.
 I decided I didn’t want to be an engineer.”
-Whatever.
-Things got tough and you gave up.
+Whatever the excuse is.
+Things got tough and they gave up.

 Far too many students squander their opportunity not because they can’t, but rather because they don’t.
 They never gave themselves a chance.

-Students with a Growth mindset believe that effort determines outcome.
-If they can’t do something well, it’s only because they don’t have the foundation or experience to be good at it, YET!
+Students with a Growth mindset believe that effort determines outcomes.
+If they can’t do something well, it’s only because they don’t yet have the foundation or experience to be good at it.

-Nothing is more important than having a growth mindset when starting college, grad school, or whatever you’re stepping into.
+Nothing is more important than having a growth mindset when starting college.

 New and difficult assignments are going to be a part of your world for the next four years.
-Embrace them as challenges.
+Embrace them as a challenge.
 That’s what makes college interesting and rewarding.
 If you think you can’t, you’ve already lost the battle.